Types of business structures

 - An annual company tax return to be lodged with the ATO.

 4. Trust business structure

-- Trusts typically do not pay tax, provided they distribute all the profits.
-This is because profits are distributed annually to beneficiaries who pay tax individually
+- Trusts typically don’t pay tax, provided they distribute all the profits.
+This is because profits are distributed annually to beneficiaries who pay tax individually.

 - Typically, a trust structure is more expensive and complex to establish and maintain than a company structure.

 - Difficult to dissolve or alter when established.